-C. K. Gunsalus is the Director of the National Center for Professional and Research Ethics (NCPRE), Professor Emerita of Business, and Research Professor at the Coordinated Science Laboratory in the College of Engineering at the University of Illinois Urbana-Champaign.
+C. K. Gunsalus is the Director of the National Center for Principled Leadership & Research Ethics (NCPRE), Professor Emerita of Business, and Research Professor at the Coordinated Science Laboratory in the College of Engineering at the University of Illinois Urbana-Champaign.

 Gunsalus was the PI for the centerpiece project of NCPRE, a national online ethics resource center initiated with $1.5M from the National Science Foundation.
 She is now the PI for its $3.8M project on developing leaders for the research university of the future with Nanyang Technological University in Singapore, and a $2.6M project with the Howard Hughes Medical Institute on leadership development tailored to the research setting, Labs That Work: For Everyone, An Intentional Professional Leadership Curriculum Tailored for Researchers at HHMI and Beyond, and Co-PI on the AGU Ethics and Equity Initiative: Catalyzing Cultural Change in the Sciences with New Resources and Tracking Tools, a three-year grant awarded by the Alfred P. Sloan Foundation.